- Home

 (b) include persons knowledgeable about the student, the meaning of the evaluation data, and placement options available in a virtual environment.

-(6) For a student enrolled in a primary LEA of enrollment, if a student participating in the program qualifies to receive services under the IDEA:
+(7) If a student participating in the program qualifies to receive services under the IDEA:

 (a) the student's primary LEA of enrollment shall: